cokoy/plotMO/README.md

   - Output: Script for gnuplot(it will print out on stdout)

-- nodeg/plotMO.py:
+- plotMO.py:

 A new version of plotMO script, no more consider energy degeneracy.
   - Usage: ```plotMO.py <datafile> ```
   - Output: Script for gnuplot(it will print out on stdout)

+-  glog2MOinfo.py:
+Get MO energy information from Gaussian log file.
+  - Usage: ``` glog2MOinfo.py <gaussian log> ```
-To Do List
+  - Output: Data file contain all MO energies and type(occ, HOMO, virt) To Do List
 -----
- - script to create data file from gaussian log file automatically
+ - <del>script to get MO data file from gaussian log file automatically</del>
- - make the plotMO.py able to ignore useless spaces in data file
+ - <del>make the plotMO.py able to ignore useless spaces in data file</del>
- - add some example to the project and document
+ - <del>add some example to the project and document</del>
+ - improve the script
+ - prepare color for plotMO.py input file

 License
 -----